-How to create one link to promote your books on all your online book retailers
+How to create one link to promote your books on every online bookstore

 When a potential book buyer clicks on your book link, where do they end up?